nzuzomalinga/Diversity_Dice_Rolling_App/README.md

 >> ## Source Code
 > - Source code is openly available above for fair use.
-I encourage alkterations to my code for your own use and would love to hear back from you if you come
+I encourage alterations to my code for your own use and would love to hear back from you if you come
 > up with something cool :smile:

 >> ## Exclusions